This is the multi-page printable view of this section. Click here to print.

 Select Docker Build as the stage type.

-Registry URL (docker push)Select the image repository where the completed Docker build result image will be pushed.
+Registry URL (docker push)Select the image repository where the Docker build result image will be pushed.

-IDID value of the account to be used in the image repository
+IDThe ID value of the account to be used for the image repository

-Image Tag PatternThe Docker image tag will be automatically generated based on the selected pattern.
+image tag patternThe Docker image tag is automatically generated according to the selected pattern.

 • {YYYYMMDD}.{HHMMSS}: 20200414.150938